TheLoveIcon/MetadataWipe/privacy-policy.md

 - The App may read image metadata and write cleaned/copied image files.
 - No image content or metadata is uploaded off-device.

+### Preference Storage
+- The App stores user settings locally on the device using Android DataStore.
+- Stored preferences may include metadata removal toggles, default save path options, image selection mode, and sharing settings.
+- This data is only used to preserve your preferences and improve your app experience.

 ### Third-Party Services
 - The App does not share data with third parties.
 - No external servers or cloud services are used for image processing.
+- The App may display ads from services such as AdMob.
+- If ads are present, AdMob and other ad providers may collect information such as device identifiers, ad interactions, and usage data, subject to their own privacy policies.
+- The App itself does not provide personal information to ad providers beyond what Android and the ad SDK require for ad delivery.

 ### Security
 - The App relies on Android platform security and standard file permissions.